BlueBrain/NeuroMorphoVis/README.md

 ### Python API

 We are currently writing a detailed documentation to use the python API.
-If you are interested to collaborate with us to extend _NeuroMorphoVis_ to fit your applications, please contact us [marwan.abdellah@epfl.ch](marwan.abdellah@epfl.ch)
+If you are interested to collaborate with us to extend _NeuroMorphoVis_ to fit your applications, please contact [marwan.abdellah@epfl.ch](marwan.abdellah@epfl.ch).

 ## Installation